baodoan95/Project_0/README.txt

 Hello Guys,

 My name is Bao Doan and this is my first project working at Revature on making a hangman game that can perform CRUD operations on database.
-Programming language used to build this project is scala and mySQL is used to communicate with database with the help of java connector library dependency.
+Programming language used to build this project is scala and mySQL is used to communicate with database with the implement of java connector library dependency in sbt.

 Structure of database:
 3 TABLES: players, scores, words